-Apical, Inc. ("Apical") is planning to operate a Cultivation, and Product Manufacturing Marijuana Establishment in Chicopee and a Retail Marijuana Establishment in Easthampton.
-This policy and procedure is compliant with 935 CMR 500, 935 CMR 501 and 935 CMR 502 ("the Regulations").
+Apical, Inc. ("Apical") is planning to operate an Adult-Use and Medical-Use Cultivation and Product Manufacturing Marijuana Establishment in Chicopee.
+This policy and procedure will summarize our Quality Control and Testing of Marijuana Products Policies and Procedures that are compliant with 935 CMR 500.000, 935 CMR 501. and 935 CMR 502.000("the Regulations").

-To provide clear and concise instructions for Apical employees who will be involved with product sampling or testing that are in compliance with The Regulations set forth by the State of Massachusetts.
+To provide clear and concise instructions for Apical, Inc. employees who will be involved with product sampling or testing that are in compliance with the Regulations set forth by the State of Massachusetts.

-Superb quality control and the testing of marijuana products are essential for the operation of all Apical marijuana establishments.
 Apical uses best industry practices when it comes to quality control and product testing, furthermore Apical will not produce any marijuana product that is a potentially hazardous food (PHF) or time/temperature control for safety food (TCS food).